WNC Health Policy Updates

 HPI & WNC-Relevant State Policy Updates

 Read below for weekly updates on state-level policies relevant to the WNC HPI and Western North Carolina.
-Note that the updates are drafted from AI-generated and edited content and language.
+The following updates employ the use of generative AI tools, and are edited and analyzed to reflect real-time policy changes and decisions.

 Would you like to receive a weekly email to remember to visit this policy update page?
 If so, email jmullen1@unca.edu